tarunkrishnat0/os-hardening/README.md

 ```

 # [TargetSystem] Step 2: Configure all TargetSystems (Systems to be hardened)
+For each of the target systems, execute below sub-sections.
 ## [TargetSystem] Get Username and IP Address

 Get the username, IP address for all target systems and update in `hosts` section in [inventory.yml](#update-inventoryyml)